 Camp Michigania offers facilities and staffed programs for infants, toddlers, and children through age 9.
-Children will be split into developmental groups based on their needs and the number of children in a given week, taking into consideration program and staffing needs.
-Each group will have its own schedule that it follows throughout the day and counselors to guide groups through activities.
+Children will be split into developmental groups based on the needs and number of children in a given week, taking into consideration program and staffing needs.
+Each group will have their own schedule that they follow throughout the day and counselors to guide them through activities.
 Parents will be asked to fill out our Youth Information Form to be shared with staff ahead of their week.